Complex manifolds with maximal torus actions: LVMB manifolds and moment-angle manifolds

-\begin{rema} In \cite{Lu-Panov}, a moment-angle complex $\mathcal{Z}_\Sigma$ for a simplicial poset $\Sigma$ is introduced and has nice properties as well as the case $\Sigma$ is a simplicial complex.
+Since the fan $\Delta$ is isomorphic to a subfan of a fan of $\C^n$, it follows from Lemma \ref{lemm:LVMB0indis} that $\mathcal{Z}_\Sigma$ is an LVMB manifold which comes from an LVMB datum such that $0$ is indispensable.
+The theorem is proved. \end{proof} \begin{rema} In \cite{Lu-Panov}, a moment-angle complex $\mathcal{Z}_\Sigma$ for a simplicial poset $\Sigma$ is introduced and has nice properties as well as the case when $\Sigma$ is a simplicial complex.
 For example, $\mathcal{Z}_\Sigma$ is also a manifold when the geometric realization of $\Sigma$ is homeomorphic to a sphere.
 One can see that the action of $(S^1)^m$ on $\mathcal{Z}_\Sigma$ is maximal.
 However, our classification Theorem \ref{theo:maintheo} yields that $\Sigma$ should be a simplicial complex when $\mathcal{Z}_\Sigma$ admits a complex structure invariant under the action of $(S^1)^m$. \end{rema}